-This recipe for Grilled Garlic Shrimp with Scallion Butter is the perfect light dinner, or serve them as an appetizer at a fun outdoor party on the weekend.
-You can always toss the shrimp with Angel Hair pasta or Zoodles for a delicious twist.
+This recipe is the perfect light dinner, or serve them as an appetizer at an outdoor party on the weekend.
+However, you might need to double the shrimp because they go down, oh so easily.

 12 jumbo wild shrimp

 3 cloves garlic, minced

 1/4 teaspoon salt

 4 tablespoons butter, room temperature

 1. Mince scallion finely.
 In a small bowl, add butter and minced scallion, stir to combine.

 2. Dollop butter in center of a piece of plastic wrap.
 Fold wrap over butter and mold into a small log, twist ends to seal.
 Place scallion butter in refrigerator to chill for at least 1 hour.
 You can make scallion butter several days ahead.